 The Committee has found that in concrete operational cases GISS does assess whether a specific way of cooperating with a specific service in a particular situation is permissible.
 It does so, for example, when a target of GISS has contacts in another country and GISS wishes to obtain more information on these contacts.
 Another example is the situation that a target of GISS travels abroad and GISS wishes to keep track of the target's activities abroad.
-In such cases GISS usually assesses whether in the specific case it is permissible to request the foreign service of the country in question to provide information based on the personal data of the target.
-In some cases GISS also makes assessments regarding certain forms of cooperation, for example the possibility of starting joint operations with a particular foreign service.
-It is the opinion of the Committee that GISS rightly includes the circumstances of the specific case in its assessment whether cooperation is permissible in a particular situation.
-The Committee draws attention, however, to the fact that the procedure of exclusively making such ad boc assessments is too limited and may have undesirable consequences.
+In such cooperation in the context of international obligations, enhancement of the performance of tasks by GISS and the principle of quid pro quo.